 - Note: For making Dahi kabab and cheesecake, you need to keep this longer in strainer.
 In fact, toss it in between.
 Ensure that almost all the water in it drains out.

 - Dilute it further and put it in your plants as this is rich in minerals.

 - Knead flour with this water for extra soft and white chapatis.

 Would love to hear your comments and feedback.

 You can leave your comments here in the comments section below.

-If you like this post, please join me on my Facebook page for more tips and tricks.
+If you like this post, join me on my Facebook page for more tips and tricks.